angular/material/docs/content/Theming/03_configuring_a_theme.md

 ### Defining Custom Palettes

-As mentioned before, Angular Material ships with the Material Design Spec's color palettes built in.
+As mentioned before, AngularJS Material ships with the Material Design Spec's color palettes built in.
 In the event that you need to define a custom color palette, you can use `$mdThemingProvider` to define it, thereby making it available to your theme for use in its intention groups.
 Note that you must specify all hues in the definition map.